postman-open-technologies/linting-rules/_rules/info-contact-name.md

 ---
 info-contact-name:
-  description: Contact name should be Manual.
+  description:  API must have a contact name available.
   given: $.info.contact
   severity: error
   then: